Head of 9SJS Personal Injury Team

 Michael is an accredited Advocacy Trainer and was invited by the Inns of Court College of Advocacy to travel to South Africa in 2016 and 2017 and to Sierra Leone in 2018 to deliver advocacy training to the local bar in order to support the rule of law.

 When not working or travelling Michael is a keen runner and triathlete.
-He has completed 3 Ironmans, an Ultra-marathon and several marathons including the London Marathon and the Paris Marathon.
+He has completed 3 Ironmans, 2 Ultra-marathon and several marathons including the London Marathon and the Paris Marathon.
+Due to the Covid-19 pandemic and resultant travel restrictions his entry to the Chicago Marathon has been deferred from 2020 to 2021 and now to October 2022.

 In April 2019 Michael ran the London Marathon and raised over £2,000 for the Middle Temple Scholarship Fund to ensure that those of real ability are not precluded from coming to the Bar by a lack of resources.